UnosquareCOE/graduate-challenge/csharp/README.md

 ## Running the dotnet Application

-To run the dotnet service using the .NET runtime, follow these steps:
+To run the service using the .NET runtime, follow these steps:

-- Navigate to the root directory of your Javascript service project in the terminal/command line.
+- Navigate to the root directory of your c# service project in the terminal/command line.
 For this repository the command would be:
-  - `cd dotnet`
+  - `cd csharp`

 1. Run the following command to install the services dependencies: `dotnet restore`
 2. Run the following command to start up the application: `dotnet run --project src/api/api.csproj`